Which institution holds the most shares in Truist Financial Corporation (TFC)

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 105.92 million shares valued at $5.08 billion.
 The investor’s holdings represent 7.88% of the TFC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 89.29 million shares valued at $4.28 billion to account for 6.64% of the shares outstanding.
 The other top investors are Capital International Investors which holds 75.09 million shares representing 5.59% and valued at over $3.6 billion, while State Street Corporation holds 4.35% of the shares totaling 58.44 million with a market value of $2.8 billion.

-Truist Financial Corporation (NYSE: TFC) is 23.05% higher on its value in year-to-date trading and has touched a low of $29.24 and a high of $61.26 in the current 52-week trading range.
+Truist Financial Corporation (NYSE: TFC) is 16.32% higher on its value in year-to-date trading and has touched a low of $29.87 and a high of $61.26 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The TFC stock was last observed hovering at around $60.19 in the last trading session, with the day’s loss setting it -1.21% off its average median price target of $64.50 for the next 12 months.
-It is also 20.3% off the consensus price target high of $74.00 offered by 24 analysts, but current levels are -7.24% lower than the price target low of $55.00 for the same period.
+The TFC stock was last observed hovering at around $57.40 in the last trading session, with the day’s loss setting it -1.65% off its average median price target of $64.50 for the next 12 months.
+It is also 24.66% off the consensus price target high of $74.00 offered by 24 analysts, but current levels are 2.19% higher than the price target low of $57.00 for the same period.

 Truist Financial Corporation (TFC) Analyst Forecasts